jacobranson/config/docs/INSTALLING.md

 - `ls -l /sys/firmware/efi/efivars/dbx*` (should output something)

 ### TPM LUKS Decryption

+This will remove the need for you to type in your LUKS password on boot to decrypt your drive.
+If you set the same LUKS password as the primary user password, the GNOME Keychain will auto-unlock upon login, as well!

 - `ujust _setup-tpm` (removes need to enter luks password; change the device arg if needed)
 - enter passphrase for decrypting disk